 The best part of being a digital nomad is finding new communities of like-minded people.
 Being part of a community is not only good for business but also good for our well-being!
 Working remotely shouldn’t stop you from doing that.

 Not only will socializing make you happier, but it can also connect you with potential clients and job leads.
 As a digital nomad, this can be a crucial part of your success.
-Check out co-working spaces, cafes with good WiFi, and meet-up events to find your community.
+Check out co-working spaces, cafes with good WiFi, and meet-up events to find your community and meet like-minded people.
+Here you can find a guide on how to find a digital nomad community in 2022.

 If you’re interested in seeking advice about remote entrepreneurship and the Estonian business environment from the e-Residency community, join the e-residents of Estonia Facebook group or reach out to EERICA (the Estonian e-residents International Chamber Association).